 Stone Park is a very small village located in the state of Illinois.
 With a population of 4,402 people and just one neighborhood, Stone Park is the 365th largest community in Illinois.

-Stone Park is a blue-collar town, with 42.72% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Stone Park is generally considered to be a blue-collar town.
+42.72% of the Stone Park workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Stone Park is a village of service providers, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Stone Park who work in maintenance occupations (9.96%), food service (9.68%), and office and administrative support (8.42%).

 Stone Park’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Stone Park ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 3.28% of people over 25 have a college degree.
+In terms of college education, Stone Park ranks among the least educated cities in the nation, as only 3.28% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Stone Park in 2022 was $22,375, which is low income relative to Illinois and the nation.
 This equates to an annual income of $89,500 for a family of four.
 However, Stone Park contains both very wealthy and poor people as well.